heribertolugo/ImageToLockscreen/README.md

 Once you have the settings the way you want them, click convert and wait.
 Currently the files get converted to a 96 dpi image, and the images retain the same file type.
 In the future I might allow the user to choose between what is detected on your monitors, or the dpi of the image being converted.
-**Choosing the blur option will impact performance** quite a bit, making the conversion pretty slow.
+~~**Choosing the blur option will impact performance** quite a bit, making the conversion pretty slow.~~ Blur has been greatly improved!
+Converting 315 images took less than 5 minutes on my machine.
+Most images were almost 2mb and average 2k*4k in size.

 ## Disclaimer